-Some subjects being offered in 2024 and 2025 have costs associated with their enrolment.
+Some subjects being offered have costs associated with their enrolment.
 They have been highlighted on the selection sheet on the last page.

 THE RECORD OF SCHOOL ACHIEVEMENT (RoSA)

 The Record of School Achievement (RoSA) is a credential for all students to recognise school achievement before receiving their Higher School Certificate (HSC).